 Now, this act of God speaks prophetically of many things.
 Firstly, the slaying of the beasts, of course, speaks of death — for blood was shed.
 But the life (spirit) is in the blood — hence, it speaks of life.
 The slaying also points prophetically to the day when God would let His Lamb, Christ Jesus, be killed, even as the Lamb slain before the foundation of the world (Rev.13:8).
 Again, the clothing of the man and his wife with the skin of the beasts shows that animal nature had intruded upon the life of man.
 Hence, the struggle of the two natures which Paul talked about in Romans 7:13-25.
 Is it not true that fallen man is carnal in his appearance?
 The skin of carnality binds man in sin and death.
 In order for the Spirit of Life to get into the spirit of a man to quicken him to life, there will have to be, first, a slaying of the carnal self, and then, an application of the Blood of Christ Jesus in faith.
 Even Paul, a True Worshipper of God, had said, “I die daily” (1 Cor.15:31).
 There has to be a continual dying of the carnal self and a continual living of the spiritual self in the Spirit of God.

-Christ, the second Adam, is the antitype of the first Adam who brought death into the world.
-The second Adam is the reflector of True Life.
+Christ, the second man and last Adam, is the antitype of the first Adam who brought death into the world.
+The last Adam is the reflector of True Life.
 In the likeness of sinful flesh, Christ came to identify Himself with His Bride, the Church, who was also born from the side of His body, when He sacrificed His life at Calvary (Jhn.19:34).
 The physical body of Christ, which veiled the Life of the Spirit of God must be rent so that blood and water would be spilt, and that the Spirit of Life would be released upon the Believers to quicken them to life.
 Hence, the birth of the Church is spiritual — “that which is born of the Spirit is spirit” (Jhn.3:6b).